PaulmSchneider/rank_choice_voting/readme.md

 ## What Are the Races and Who Are the Candidates?

 The first race run through Rank Choice Voting is "Ms.Frizzle's Line Leader Election".
-There are four candidates (Lisa, Bob, Jane, and Mike), and five ballot cast.
+There are four candidates (Lisa, Bob, Jane, and Mike), and five ballots cast.

 The next race is called "Senior Class of 2023 Overseas Trip Vote; Where Should We Go?".
 There are five suggested locations (Australia, Italy, Japan, Peru, or South Africa) and ten students casting their ballots.